Zokol/pcapMapper/README.md

-# Network Analysis Tool
+# pcapMapper

 This Python application is designed to give you a quick insight on the network traffic captured in pcap files.
-This tool was created to help evaluating the behavior of a device in network.

 ## Features